michaelcourcy/enterprise-blueprints/dh2i/readme.md

 ## Test PIT (Point In Time) restore

 ### Create a client that insert data every 10 seconds
-For testing we are going to insert every 10 seconds a new entry in the `Sales.MyTable` table
+For testing we are going to insert every 10 seconds a new entry in the `Sales.MyTable` table that [we created above](#testing-unsafe-backup-and-restore)

-Create the pod inserter
+Create the namespace mssql-client and the pod inserter
 ```
 kubectl create -f inserter.yaml
 ```

 if you logs the inserter pod
 ```
-kubectl logs inserter
+kubectl logs inserter -n mssql-client
 ```

 You should have an ouput like this one